nickrose/ICtoolbox/README.md

 AIC_crossOnly, BIC_crossOnly:
 	AIC and BIC for the cross fit only, not consider the PCA reduction of the individual channels

+*Bayesian IC is also known as MDL (minimum description length) criterion

 ====================================